widefix/actual_db_schema/README.md

 Keep DB schema consistent while switching between branches with no additional actions.

-## Problem

-In **branch A** I add a mandatory (not null) field into DB via migration and run it.
-Then I switch to another **branch B**.
-This branch's code is not aware of that field.
-As the result, the code is failing with an error "null value provided for non-null field".
-Moreover, a db schema rake generates a diff on `schema.rb` that's not related to this branch.
-I can switch to **branch A** and roll back the migration, but I need to remember that branch or waste time for it.

-This code changes the standard migration behavior to save all run migrations inside `tmp/migrations` folder.
-Every run of schema dump (that's a dependency of `db:migrate` task as well) it rolls back the "unknown" migrations for the current branch looking into the `tmp/migrations` folder.

-Using this gem you need to run `rails db:migrate` in the current branch and it will actualize the DB schema.
-You will never have wrongly generated `schema.rb`.

 ## Installation

 Add this line to your application's Gemfile: